Chooynee5704/Chooynee5704/README.md

 Hi there!
 ============================================================================================================================
 🔧 I'm a passionate programmer born in 2004, hailing from Vietnam.
-I specialize in software engineering and have a keen interest in machine learning, game development.
+I specialize in software engineering and have a keen interest in machine learning, game development, love vkev.

 ###